 - EECE 490A is also an approved GE Capstone substitution.

 Diversity Course Requirements: 6 units

 See Mathematics and Writing Requirements in the University Catalog.
 Writing proficiency in the major is a graduation requirement and may be demonstrated through satisfactory completion of a course in your major which has been designated as the Writing Proficiency (WP) course for the semester in which you take the course.
 Students who earn below a C- are required to repeat the course and earn a C- or higher to receive WP credit.
 See the Class Schedule for the designated WP courses for each semester.
-You must pass ENGL 130I or JOUR 130I (or equivalent) with a C- or higher before you may register for a WP course.
+You must complete the GE Written Communication (A2) requirement before you may register for a WP course.

 Course Requirements for the Major: 102 units